-When we landed the jobs as mobile hearing technicians in mid-2011 we knew our combo would not withstand the rough roads, so we began a search for something better suited to a RVing full-time life on the road.
-We thought a fifth-wheel and another diesel dually was “it” so started searching for them.
-I had narrowed down the well-rated fifth-wheels brands in our price range down to (2): Arctic Fox or Glendale Titanium.
+We thought another fifth-wheel and diesel dually was “it” so started searching for them.
+I had narrowed down the well-rated fifth-wheels brands in our price range to (2): Arctic Fox or Glendale Titanium.
 We looked at no less than 25 different RVs over a year but the ones we could afford had “issues” – some serious.
 The ones that were “perfect” we couldn’t afford.

-We changed tactics, went back to the drawing board, researched using RV.ORG’s rating system and began to look at well-rated and affordable motor homes.
+At that point we opened our minds, changed focus and began to look at affordable older motor homes.
+I used the RV.ORG’s rating system and came up with a short list of potential manufacturers.
 Tiffin has been highly recommended in the RVing community for many years.
 In fact a 3rd generation of the Tiffin family are still operating the business in Red Bay, Alabama to this day.
 There are many, many happy Allegro owners still on the road.

-Our current RV was owned by a friend of my Mom’s (a FT RVer for many years, with 6 previous RVs in her stable) so we opened our minds to the possibility of a motor home and drove 350 miles one weekend “just to take a look”.
-Having adjusted our “wants” down to our “needs” the 1994 no-slides diesel pusher that had been well maintained fit our needs and budget, so we shook on the deal and moved forward.
+Our current RV was owned by a friend of Moms so we drove 350 miles one weekend “just to take a look”.
+Having adjusted our “wants” down to our “needs” the 1994 no-slides diesel pusher that had been well maintained, fit our needs and budget, so we shook on the deal and moved forward.

-“Lucy” as we affectionately named her is our current home on wheels.
-Howdy y’all !
+“Lucy” as we affectionately call her was our home on wheels until 2014.